angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 creature package.
 The most commonly found card for this is {{Baleful Strix}}
 however other options like {{Uro, Titan of Nature's Wrath}} and {{Sedgemoor Witch}} have been tried.
 The idea behind these is they act as delays to your opponent's pressure whilst also providing additional card draws.
-In the case of Uro and Sedgemoor, they can also act as full plan B's providing an alternative way to win that isn't Doomsday.
+Uro and Sedgemoor both also provide an alternative way to win without casting Doomsday for matchups where that may be useful.

 If running Strixes, these normally are swapped out for some mix of free cycle effects, {{Daze}} or Preordains.
 Adding some of the other creature packages are